naming1086/livs/README.md

 >Launch the VS Code Command Pallete - Ctrl+P - and type the command  __ext update livs__

 >For more info visit https://code.visualstudio.com/Docs/editor/extension-gallery#_update-an-extension

+##What's New
+Tested support for Visual Studio 2017